-V. Conclusion of Contracted R&D Agreements
+Chapter 8.
+Conclusion of Contracted R&D Agreements

-1. Conclusion of Contracted R&D Agreements
+8.1 Conclusion of Contracted R&D Agreements

-(1) Agreement Conditions
+8.1.1 Agreement Conditions

-With regard to awarded R&D projects, R&D projects a one-fiscal-year contracted R&D agreement shall be concluded between the research institution implementing the R&D project and AMED in accordance with the principle of the accounting period of the national government.
+With regard to awarded R&D projects, a one-fiscal-year contracted R&D agreement shall be concluded between the research institution implementing the R&D project and AMED in accordance with the principle of the accounting period of the national government.
 Successful applicants shall receive detailed information from AMED following project selection.
-Subsidiary Institutions must conclude a subcontracted R&D agreement with the Principle Institution for implementing the R&D project.

-In concluding contracted R&D agreements, in the case that the conditions decided at the time the project was adopted have not been fulfilled based on the opinions of the Project Evaluation Panel, PS, and PO, etc., and agreement is not reached regarding both the content of the agreement (including expenditure estimates) and method, an agreement will not be concluded even for an awarded R&D project.
+In concluding contracted R&D agreements, in the case that the conditions decided at the time the R&D project was adopted have not been fulfilled based on the opinions of the Project Evaluation Panel, PS, PO, etc., and agreement is not reached regarding both the content of the agreement (including expenditure estimates) and method, an agreement may not be concluded even for an awarded R&D project.

-Even after the contracted R&D agreement has been concluded, in the case that unavoidable circumstances arise due to budget restrictions, the R&D project plan may be revised or suspended (including early conclusion of projects due to achievement of R&D plans).
+Even after the contracted R&D agreement has been concluded, in the case that unavoidable circumstances arise due to budget restrictions, the R&D plan may be revised or suspended (including early conclusion of projects due to achievement of R&D plans).

-The PS or PO, etc., shall check on the R&D progress status, and the contracted R&D agreement may be changed or cancelled part-way through the fiscal year due to revisions to the R&D plan or other reasons.
+The PS, PO, etc., shall check on the R&D progress status, and the contracted R&D agreement may be changed or cancelled part-way through the fiscal year due to revisions to the R&D plan or other reasons.

-With regard to Principal Institutions and Subsidiary Institutions that are national facilities or other institutions (general term for national facilities or other institutions or public research institutes), only in the case that the relevant institution or the PI or Co-Investigator affiliated with the relevant institution makes a request based on reasonable grounds and following discussion with AMED shall a payment method of the R&D grant being paid By AMED to the PI or Co-Investigator of the relevant institution be adopted.
+It should be noted that, with regard to Principal Institutions and Subsidiary Institutions that are national facilities or other institutions (general term for national facilities or other institutions or public test and research institutions run by local government), only in the case that the relevant institution or the PI or Co-Investigator affiliated with the relevant institution makes a request based on reasonable grounds and following discussion with AMED shall a payment method of the R&D grant being paid by AMED to the PI or Co-Investigator of the relevant institution be adopted.
 (In such cases, payment will be in accordance with the Guidelines for Handling of R&D Grants prescribed by AMED.)
 If this is the case, administration related to R&D grant accounting shall be entrusted to the head of the relevant institution.

-Even in the case that the R&D is subcontracted, as a general rule project accounting shall be performed by the subcontracted institution and the subcontracted institution shall be required to undergo government inspection and auditing by AMED in response to requests from AMED.
+Furthermore, in the case that the need to carry out the research content at the Principal Institution and the Subsidiary Institution in an integrated manner under the R&D plan is recognized and the Subsidiary Institution is not a national facility or other institution, approval may be given under this program for the R&D to be subcontracted.
+However, even in the case that the R&D is subcontracted, as a general rule project accounting shall be performed by the subcontracted institution and the subcontracted institution shall be required to undergo government inspection and auditing by AMED in response to requests from AMED.